Table of Content

 - How were you feeling after the accident?
 Were you in any pain?

-- What did the medical provider say when you were checked out the day of the accident?
+- What did the medical provider say when you were checked the day of the accident?

 - How did you feel the day after the accident?
-Do you have any new injuries?
+How have your injuries progressed?
+Have they gotten worse or better?

 - Visits to the doctor